mohamed-abdelrhman/stubber/README.md

 </p>

-> small package alternative for nestjs cli that creates a module files for you for those who use different project architecture different from the standard one introduced by nestjs hence can't use its cli.
+> small package alternative for nestjs cli that creates a module files with crud operation for you.

 ## Install